 These are technically transactional intent keywords, but like I said earlier, transactional and commercial can overlap.
 This category of keywords signals that the prospect, as the name implies, is ready to buy something or engage right now.
 They’ve made up their mind to buy, and they’re looking for an attractive offer that meets their expectations.

 “Buy now” keywords include terms like:

-The first keyword, “buy”, is the strongest, as this is a prospect’s pure declaration of intent to part ways with their cash in exchange for whatever you’re selling.
+“Buy” and “order” are the strongest, as this is a prospect’s pure declaration of intent to part ways with their cash in exchange for whatever you’re selling.
 The others are also strong buying signals, but also indicate that the prospect wants or expects you to differentiate yourself from your competition in the form of incentives.

 The next most valuable commercial intent keywords are “product” keywords.
-Although these keywords typically convert highly, prospects may be more hesitant to purchase immediately than those using “buy now” keywords.
+Although these keywords typically convert highly, prospects may be slightly more hesitant to purchase immediately than those using “buy now” keywords.

 “Product” keywords include:

-For these reasons, “best” might be considered the strongest product keyword for a service-based businesses like a workman’s comp attorney (as well as “free consultation”).
+For these reasons, “best” might be considered the strongest product keyword for a service-based business like a workman’s comp attorney (as well as “free consultation”).
 Product searches, on the other hand, can be completed entirely online and focus solely on a specific product, so product keywords such as “affordable” and “cheapest” are likely to be the most effective (and highly competitive).

 Some businesses spend thousands of dollars to maximize their visibility.
 This is all well and good, and high traffic is always a good thing, but if the vast majority of your visitors aren’t buying what you’re selling, it might be time to reconsider your approach.